DayhomeRegistry/dayhomes/README.markdown

 Once Bundler is installed, install the gems our project depends on with:

     bundle install --binstubs

+On Windows, you may want to disable https for rubygems, YMMV, but to prevent nix explosions:

+	bundle install --without production

+The default install of MySQL seems to pull the wrong mysql driver, so you'll want to grab the MySQL Connector 6.0.2:

+	mysql-connector-c-noinstall-6.0.2-win32.zip

+	> ## Note
+	> I had to use the 32bit version despite being on a 64bit machine...seems to be a known bug

+The archive contains lib/libmysql.dll which needs to be copied to the %Ruby_home%/bin directory.

 Once the software dependencies are installed we need to configure the database.
 If you haven't already you'll need to install MySQL before continuing.

+MySQL on windows with rake is a tricky bugger.
+In the MySQL ini file, you're going to need to specify the bind-address
+	> # The MySQL server
+	> [mysqld]
+	> ...
+	> bind-address	= localhost
+	> ...

-First, edit your database credentials in <tt>config/database.yml</tt>.
+You need to create your database configuration file in <tt>config/database.yml</tt>:
+    cp config/database.yml.template config/database.yml

 The user credentials you enter in this file need to be able to create and admin the dev and test databases.
+In addition, you're going to need to set
+	> host: 127.0.0.1
+since localhost	gets translated to its corresponding IPv4 address.

-Setup your database locally
+Once all that is configured, you need to setup your database locally

-    cp config/database.yml.template config/database.yml
     rake db:create

-Once you've entered your database credentials, setup the database with:

-    bin/rake db:setup
+    rake db:setup

 You'll also want to prepare the test database with: